 Guest Speaker at Canada's first Teaching & Coaching Summit

-Rebecca is joining the G2 Academy Performance Team working to learn and develop her skills and apply her knowledge and experience in competitive golf.
+Rebecca joins the G2 Academy Performance Team as she continues learn and develop her skills and apply her knowledge and experience from competitive golf.

 Rebecca is currently a Level 3 Apprentice in the LPGA Teaching Program, working towards the LPGA Certification.